 - You retire early in the same year you turn 55 or later

-- You are permanently laid off, terminated, quit, or retired and have established a payment schedule of regular withdrawals in equal amounts for the rest of your expected natural life.
+- You are permanently laid off or terminated, you quit, or you retire and have established a payment schedule of regular withdrawals in equal amounts for the rest of your expected natural life.

 Additionally, you can cash out your 401(k) and pay the 10 percent penalty if you need funds for certain financial hardships and have no other source of funds.
 These hardships include: